prateek1verma/EpiEcoFarmers/Figure5/readme.md

 4. Modify any necessary input parameters within the code, such as initial conditions or model parameters.

-5. Run the script in Matlab to generate the figure.
-The output plot will show the net return as a function of fungicide coverage for different relative fungicide prices.
+5. Run the script in Matlab to generate the figures.
+The output plot will show the optimal net return, optimal fungicide coverage and economic cost of resistance as a function of f (relative fungicide price).
+6.
 Note: The code utilizes the `model_FarmerGT_with_resistance.m` file to define the ODE system.
 Ensure both files are in the same directory when running the main code.

 For any questions or issues, feel free to contact the authors.